Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::crop(int|Fraction $width, int|Fraction $height, int $x = 0, int $y = 0, null|string|ColorInterface $background = null, string|Alignment $position = Alignment::TOP_LEFT): ImageInterface

-Crops a rectangular area of the current image with a given width and height at a given position.
+Crops a rectangular area of a given width and height from the current image at a given position.
 Pass optional x, y offset coordinates to move the crop by the specified number of pixels.

-You may also specify a background color.
+You can also specify a background color.
 This color is used to fill any new areas that may be created, for example if the cropped area is larger than the original image format.